jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This difference between how the old and new tools are treated signifies our society's significant problem.
 We should be jumping into the Computer Age.
 But open-source heroes have to struggle against the odds to dismantle the gates Industrial Age antagonists are paid to maintain.

 Once upon a time, I only wanted to learn about the open-source fight.
-Now I want to empower its protagonists.
-Mass collaboration, telecommuting, the right to repair, home power generation, and real internet privacy are just the tip of the iceberg.
+Now I want to empower its protagonists. mass-collaboration, telecommuting, the right to repair, home power generation, and real internet privacy are just the tip of the iceberg.
 A better world is waiting once the open-source community has the resources to not only make new digital tools but to replace old Industrial Age tools.
 The open-source community must get political, get mad, and learn to be selfish.
 Because today's political battle is about upgrading society to the Computer Age.
 It's a story about New Age versus Old Age.
 Protagonists versus antagonists.
 Jedi versus Sith.

 The most dangerous thing right now is ignorance.
 People don't know about open-source or the future they're fighting for.
 The people are stuck on "right vs. left" or "red vs. blue" politics.
 Red/blue leaders tout their horns, and the believers march and yell like it's Woodstock in 1969, because that was the end of the Industrial Age, and hence was the peak of their philosophy.
 The Woodstock way of life of single detached homes, 9-5 jobs, gas cars, long commutes, retail shopping, centralized power stations, and advertisement funded nightly news is a memory of "the glory days."
 It's no wonder Main Street has suffered from outsourcing, micro-managing, and climate change when the political stage fights to keep the past alive.